jump to navigation

 Google Max Bid For DoubleClick… or Insurance Policy?
 April 28, 2007

-Posted by Bill in Ad Serving, Auction-based media, Google, MSN Search, Microsoft, Online Advertising, online marketing.
+Posted by Bill in Ad Serving, Auction-based media, Google, Microsoft, MSN Search, Online Advertising, online marketing.

 It has been rumored that Microsoft bid right around the rumored $2 billion for DoubleClick.
 So the question remains, “Why did Google pay $3.1 billion?”.
 I have some thoughts; some serious, some just for giggles: